Frequently Asked Questions About Personal Injury

 - Should I provide a statement to an insurance company without legal help?

-- What is a typical settlement amount?
+- What is the average personal injury settlement amount?

 - Who has the right to initiate a wrongful death action in the wake of a fatality caused by negligence?